Archive-42/redux-docs/md-docs/immutable-update-patterns.md

 <span class="token plain"> </span><span class="token punctuation" style="color: #f8f8f2">}</span><span class="token plain"></span>

-<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span>

-Copy

-Obviously, each layer of nesting makes this harder to read, and gives more chances to make mistakes.
+<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span>Obviously, each layer of nesting makes this harder to read, and gives more chances to make mistakes.
 This is one of several reasons why you are encouraged to keep your state flattened, and compose reducers as much as possible.

 ##### <span id="common-mistake-1-new-variables-that-point-to-the-same-objects" class="anchor enhancedAnchor_2LWZ"></span>Common Mistake \#1: New variables that point to the same objects<a href="#common-mistake-1-new-variables-that-point-to-the-same-objects" class="hash-link" title="Direct link to heading">#</a>